Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 • Traffic Optimization

-• QoS policies applied to prioritize backup traffic while protecting production services
+• QoS policies to prioritize backup traffic, ensuring production services remain unaffected

 Challenges and Solutions

-Solution: Configured VPN GRE tunnels with strong encryption and authentication for end-to-end data security.
+Solution: Configured VPN GRE tunnels with encryption and strong authentication.

-Solution: Implemented route summarization and optimized OSPF hello/dead timers to minimize route flapping.
+Solution: Route summarization and optimized hello/dead timers minimized flapping.

 Testing and Validation

-• Redundancy Checks: Simulated link/node failures to confirm high availability.
+• Redundancy: Simulated link failures to confirm high availability.

-• Performance Evaluation: QoS monitoring under simulated peak backup load.
+• Performance: Monitored QoS under peak backup loads.

 Results

-• Secure encrypted data transfer between all nodes and the cloud
+• Secure encrypted transfers between on-premises, remote sites, and cloud

-• Optimized traffic flows, ensuring backup operations did not affect production services
+• Optimized traffic flows for backup operations without affecting production

 Conclusion

-This research-based implementation highlights the significance of planning, security engineering, and traffic optimization in hybrid networks.
-The proposed architecture effectively combines on-premises infrastructure with cloud resources, delivering a robust, secure, and scalable platform for outsourced backup operations.
+The project demonstrates the importance of planning, security, and traffic optimization in hybrid networks.
+This architecture effectively integrates on-premises and cloud resources, delivering a robust, secure, and scalable backup platform for enterprise operations.

 Hybrid Network Topology